Commission

 4:00 pm

-Present: President Lyn James, Vice-Chair Ryan Shear, Benjamin Schaaf, Sara Bullis, Chief Headley, Bill Mason, Todd Hofland, Aaron Allen, Mike Beylund, Teran Doerr, Sarah Nagel and Peggy Allen.
-Absent: Myron Vail.
+Present: Vice-Chair Ryan Shear, Benjamin Schaaf, Sara Bullis, Myron Vail, Chief Headley, Bill Mason, Todd Hofland, Aaron Allen, Shannon Hewson, Miranda Hall, and Peggy Allen.
+Absent: President James

-President James called the meeting order at 4:00 pm.
-Motion by Shear, second by Schaaf to approve the agenda as presented.
+Vice President Shear called the meeting to order at 4:00 pm.
+Allen requested to add Dave Horn Sidewalk use to the agenda.
+Motion by Schaaf, second by Bullis to approve the amended agenda.
 RCV= all aye, MC.

 HOFLAND – STREET/VECTOR/LANDFILL DEPTS.: